perlindgren/input-linux-tools/README.md

 What could be done:
 - Kernel level time-stamping.
 This could be beneficial to precise timing in context of online gaming (and other cases where timing is crucial).
 - Cross platform support.
 The same api could potentially be shared among Linux, Windows and OSX platforms, providing per device event input cross relevant operating systems.
+- Stateful wrapper, potentially providing a drop in replacement to the corresponding Bevy input systems.
+Not sure how window focus should be established though.

 ---